CiscoCloud/distributive/README.md

 To install the development version (potentially unstable):
  1. Clone this repo: `git clone https://github.com/CiscoCloud/distributive`
- 2. Compile and run the binary with `./run.sh`
+ 2. Build a binary with `./build.sh`
+ 3. Follow the "Usage" instructions below

 Depending on your installation location, you may need to add the distributive directory to your [GOPATH environment variable] [gopath].
-Dependencies are installed via gpm.

 We also provide premade RPM packages on [Bintray] [bintray].
 The binary will be installed to `/bin/distributive` and the samples to